Digests, Headnotes, and Key Numbers Research Guide

-This guide explains how to use the West Digest System to find case law.
+This guide explains how to use West Digests, Headnotes, and Key Numbers to find case law.

 A digest's major function is to allow you to find cases on a specific legal issue or topic.
 West digests use headnotes and key numbers to organize and summarize all cases by subject.
 Digests are available in print in the library.
 In addition, Westlaw provides searching by topic and key number, thus allowing you to create your own "custom digest" online.